 |1990||intensive explorations increased the known lenth to 3,590 meters.|

-|1992||construction of multimedia museum started.|
+|1992||construction of multimedia museum in Font Major Cave started.|

+The first 275m of the tour are dry passages, until the visitor reaches the underground river.
+The tour follows the river for 465m to the first syphon, in the Sala del Pou de Biela (Hall of the Well of Biela).
 It is often called Museum of Font Major, as the tourist route includes a multimedia exhibition of the Stone Age.
-Dioramas are showing the developement of Nature and Neolithic man.
+Dioramas are showing the development of nature and Neolithic man.
 The museum tries to explain the Stone Age in a new and more interesting way.

 The reason for the creation of this museum were numerous archaeological finds made in the cave.
 The caves were open to the surface and frequented by animals and later humans.
 The oldest remains were 300,000 years old animals bones, including rhino, hyena, deer and horses.
 In Cova de la Vila Moustérien remains, most likely Neanderthal, were found.
 There were no human remains, but the remains of a flint tool factory.
 Remains of Neolithic man, like carved silex and pottery, are only 6600 years old from the era locally called Francolí.
 The special thing here is, that they were at the fringe to sedentary life.
 They were cultivating the land for wheat and barley, lentil and peas, and domesticating animals, sheep, goats and bovids.
 At this time the cave was used as burial place, seven individuals were discovered with stone axes and necklaces.